anantgupta2/DRL_Group2_DDPG_TD3/README.md

 3. **Run all cells**:
    - Click "Cell" → "Run All" or run cells individually

-4. **View TensorBoard** (embedded in notebook):
-   - TensorBoard will appear inline showing real-time training progress
-   - Compare DDPG vs TD3 metrics side-by-side

 **Notebook Features:**
 - ✅ Completely self-contained (no external file imports needed)
 - ✅ Mathematical theory and explanations
 - ✅ Full implementations of DDPG and TD3 from source files
-- ✅ Real-time TensorBoard visualization
+- ✅ Matplotlib-based visualization for comparing learning curves
 - ✅ Automated training and evaluation
-- ✅ Comparative analysis and plots
+- ✅ Comparative analysis and performance summary tables
 - ✅ Optimized for Reacher-v5 (fastest environment)
+- ✅ Uses 500K timesteps (50% of original 1M) for faster experimentation

 ### Running Python Scripts